MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-e-invoices.md

 - TD05 – Debit note
 - TD20 – Self-invoice

-If a required document type isn't covered by the values in the preceding list, you can manually adjust the document type in the invoice journals.
-To enable manual adjustment, you must complete the following setup:
+If a required document type isn't listed, you can manually adjust the document type in the invoice journals.
+To enable manual adjustment, complete the following setup:

 - Electronic document property definition
 - Invoice document type registration

-For more information, see [A country-specific hotfix to support changes in "FatturaPA" format of Italian electronic invoices in Microsoft Dynamics 365 Finance](https://support.microsoft.com/help/4569342/a-country-specific-hotfix-to-support-changes-in-fatturapa-format-of-it), **Invoice types configuration** section.
+For more information, see the section, **Invoice types configuration** in the topic [A country-specific hotfix to support changes in "FatturaPA" format of Italian electronic invoices in Microsoft Dynamics 365 Finance](https://support.microsoft.com/help/4569342/a-country-specific-hotfix-to-support-changes-in-fatturapa-format-of-it).

 ### <a id="digitalcert"></a>Digital certificates

-Go to **Accounts receivable** \> **Setup** \> **Electronic signature certificates** to electronically sign electronic invoices by using a certificate of either the **Company** type or the **User** type.
+Go to **Accounts receivable** \> **Setup** \> **Electronic signature certificates** to electronically sign electronic invoices by using a certificate of either the **Company** or **User** type.

 ![Electronic signature certificates page](media/emea-ita-electronic-invocies-certificate.png)